-Instructions on use Some products may have defined uses, for example, agricultural and veterinary chemicals, and some consumer chemicals.
+Type of information on SDS and labels Specific control measures included Instructions on use Some products may have defined uses, e.g. agricultural and veterinary chemicals, and some consumer chemicals.
 It may be illegal to use some chemicals contrary to label directions.
-Instructions on storage This may include advice on not to store with certain incompatible materials, or advice on potential hazardous degradation products Examples include - storage of acids and bases, or storage instructions to avoid formation of explosive peroxides in ether during extended storage Personal protective equipment This may include specific types of personal protective equipment to be used, for example use of nitrile gloves to protect from exposure to chlorinated or hydrocarbon solvents, or a specific type of respiratory protection.
+Instructions on storage This may include advice on not to store with certain incompatible materials, or advice on potential hazardous degradation products.
+Examples include-storage of acids and bases; storage instructions to avoid formation of explosive peroxides in ether during extended storage.
+Personal protective equipment (PPE) This may include specific types of PPE to be used, e.g. use of nitrile gloves to protect from exposure to hydrocarbon solvents; use of a specific type of respiratory protection.

-Labels provide precautionary statements such as;
+Labels provide precautionary statements such as:

-- Use explosion proof electrical equipment - Use only outdoors or in a well ventilated area
+- Use explosion proof electrical equipment - Use only outdoors or in a well ventilated area.

-Appendix J contains specific information on managing risks in particular situations or for particular types of hazardous chemicals, primarily those that are dangerous goods.
+Appendix J contains specific information on managing risks in particular situations or for particular types of hazardous chemicals.